andrewharvey/abs2pgsql/2011-census/README.md

 * Working Population Profile (cat. no. 2069.0.30.009)
 * Estimated Resident Population (cat. no. 2069.0.30.010)

-Two additional products will likely be supported when they are released,
+There are also two additional products which aren't part of the DataPack DVD's.
 * Mesh Block Counts
 * Socio-Economic Indexes for Areas (SEIFA)

+I plan to support them as well, when they are released,

-To actually use these scripts to load the data, you need the data.
+To actually use these scripts to load the data, you first need the data.
 You can either download it from my [DataPack DVD mirror](http://tianjara.net/data/abs/) or purchase the physical disks from the ABS.